• Research

 Welcome to the COMO Laboratory!

-COmputational Mechancis and Optimization Laboratory
+COmputational Mechanics and Optimization Laboratory

 We are working to advance the fields of topology optimization and computational fracture mechanics by developing new theories and numerical implementations to simulate and optimize complex engineering systems.